 There is no handicap-accessible route, so don’t plan on taking a stroller.
 I carried our littlest in the hiking backpack (similar).
-This worked well except for the wetland boardwalk.
-Two little boys on a moving boardwalk… you can imagine! 😉

 The Visitor Center is a must-see.
 There are taxidermied animals (a little creepy) and real ones!
 There are also fantastic diagrams showing how many bears, bobcats, etc have been spotted throughout Ohio.
 This is interesting – and a little frightening!
 For ages 6-10 this would be the perfect place for a science lesson on habitats and environments.
 Even my husband and I learned a few things!

 The kids’ favorite part of the day was this barred owl.
 He is kept at the Preserve due to an injury he sustained when he was hit by a car.
 Owls are so majestic, the kids really enjoyed watching him.

 Picnicking is not allowed.
 We packed some sandwiches and ate them in the parking lot.
 Lancaster is only 15 minutes away, where you’ll find many restaurants.